Crossing The Chasms

 When we started Xobin initially, we had an agency approach.
 We used to assess candidates by ourselves with the help of a small product that we built (and also were selling the product as a service).
 We sold the product to a good number of customers, 50-60 mid-market customers to be precise, thus helping them in hiring candidates.
 After tasting initial success with the prototype, and a good amount learnings from the product we went ahead and launched the first version of Xobin in early 2017.
 We focused on the technology and the talent assessment science part of the product.

 In 2018, we transitioned the product with the help of data of the 100000+ candidates who were assessed using our assessment platform.
 We started building Machine Learning Models using the data which helped our customers to predict talent at a faster rate.
 After the candidate takes the test we give an objective ‘Hire’ or ‘No-Hire’ decisions.
-These objective decisions are the future of talent assessments and by far more than 300 customers have been benefited by our platform.
+These objective decisions are the future of talent assessments.
+Also, more than 300 customers have benefited from our platform so far.

 Question: The next is a follow-up question on what you have already mentioned earlier.
 Xobin helps recruiters with objective hiring.
 So on what parameters does the product gauges a candidate’s ability?